 Every artist deserves a shot, regardless of songs they did or didn't write.
 It’s been my goal here at DJBooth to give every artist not named Tyga a fair shake, so I set out to really get to know Miller.
 I asked Yoh - my human Wikipedia for all things Hotlanta - for the rundown.
 He told me how he was more known for being half of the duo WDNG Crshrs with TheCoolisMac.
 He told me about a Quentin Miller show he went to the day the ghostwriting allegations broke.
 He told me nothing that convinced me one way or another of Miller’s legitimacy or talent.
 It was up to me.
 So I listened.

 I tried to give him a fair shake, I really did, but over and over I found myself not listening to Miller, the young talented ATL native, but listening for Drake lines.
-When I listenend to songs like “Made It Happen” all I could think about was Drake.
-In the rare instance the Drake alarm wasn’t blinging, I was undewhlemed (see “Cease And Desist…”).
+When I listened to songs like “Made It Happen” all I could think about was Drake.
+In the rare instance that the Drake alarm wasn’t rining, I was underwhelmed (see “Cease And Desist…”).
 For me, listening to Miller was more of a mystery adventure than a listening session.

 Which came first, Quentin or the egg?

 It might not be fair to Quentin, but this is the music industry, there is no fair.
 Drake is Drake.
 He is a force, an immovable, unstoppable object, a tornado that swallows up whatever comes across, spitting back out nothing but scattered debris.